Restaurant in Kyoto, Japan · Inside The Ritz-Carlton, Kyoto

 What distinguishes La Locanda from a tourist-facing Italian concept is the wine program.
 Sommelier Naoya Tamura oversees a list with particular depth in France (especially Burgundy) and Italy, with many bottles above ¥100 equivalent.
 A corkage fee of ¥32 equivalent is available if you want to bring something personal.
 For a wine-led celebration dinner, this is more serious infrastructure than you will find at most Italian restaurants in Japan outside Tokyo.

-If the tasting menu format is your preference, the progression here is designed around Italian culinary logic applied through a Japanese lens , the pacing and sourcing sensibility reflect where the kitchen is located, even if the cooking idiom is European.
+If the tasting menu format is your preference, the progression here is designed around Italian culinary logic applied through a Japanese lens, the pacing and sourcing sensibility reflect where the kitchen is located, even if the cooking idiom is European.
 That tension, handled well, is the main reason to choose La Locanda over a more conventional Italian restaurant in another Japanese city.
 For comparison, akordu in Nara takes a similar European-in-Japan approach from a different culinary tradition, and it is worth considering both if you are planning a multi-city Japan itinerary.

-General Manager Carlos Tarrero adds an operational steadiness that shows in the reviews , service consistency is notably mentioned, which matters when you are paying $$$ and expecting the evening to run without friction.
+General Manager Carlos Tarrero adds an operational steadiness that shows in the reviews, service consistency is notably mentioned, which matters when you are paying $$$ and expecting the evening to run without friction.

-For other Italian options worth comparing in and around Japan, 8½ Otto e Mezzo Bombana in Hong Kong represents the full-luxury end of Italian dining in Asia, while Frasca Food & Wine in Boulder shows how the Italian-with-strong-wine-program format plays at its leading internationally.
+For other Italian options worth comparing in and around Japan, 8½ Otto e Mezzo Bombana in Hong Kong represents the full-luxury end of Italian dining in Asia, while Frasca Food & Wine in Boulder shows how the Italian-with-strong-wine-program format plays at its finest internationally.
 Closer to Kyoto, HAJIME in Osaka and Goh in Fukuoka offer high-end alternatives if you are building a broader Japan dining itinerary.
 Also in Kyoto, Bini, TAKAYAMA, Vena, and BOCCA del VINO each represent different entry points into the city's non-kaiseki dining options.

-Hours and booking method are not confirmed in our current data , contact the restaurant directly or check via a concierge if your timing is fixed.
+Hours and booking method are not confirmed in our current data, contact the restaurant directly or check via a concierge if your timing is fixed.
 Booking difficulty is rated Easy, so last-minute reservations are more realistic here than at the city's high-demand kaiseki houses.

 Quick reference: Italian, $$$, Kamogawa riverfront (Nijo Bridge), lunch and dinner, corkage ¥32 equivalent, wine list 350 selections, OAD Japan 2025 #584, Google 4.5/5.